ALOK-Yeager/Binance-Trading-Bot-GUI/README.md

-# Binance Futures Trading Bot - Hiring Assessment
+# Binance Futures Trading Bot

 **Note:** This project was developed as a technical assessment for a hiring process, with a completion timeframe of approximately 24-48 hours.